 Interpolating elevation data grids from contour lines

 This page describes a technique for interpolating terrain elevation data grids (DEMs) or other 2D scalar data grids from contour lines.
-The technique as well as the implementation should be considered as unfinished and experimental - the reason i outline it here is that it has been used for generating elevation data files that have been external linkpublished and i want to document what steps were taken to generate these files.
+The technique as well as the implementation should be considered as unfinished and experimental - the reason i outline it here is that it has been used for generating elevation data files that have been published and i want to document what steps were taken to generate these files.

 The task of generating a continuous model of the shape of the earth surface (or at least a regular grid representation of it) from just a few constant altitude contour lines (and maybe other information like spot heights, river lines etc.) has been a subject of considerable research.
 If you introduce additional criteria as for example the demand for maximum smoothness it is possible to find something like the best possible interpolation concerning these demands and the boundary conditions defined by the contours.
 Such an optimization is done by various programs available.